Diversity Mission Statement

-Discussing the realities of differently-abled individuals and assessing CDS’ accessibility for differently-abled people promotes student awareness about ableism and inclusion.
+- Discussing the realities of disabled individuals and assessing CDS’ accessibility for disabled people promotes student awareness about ableism and inclusion.

 - Students seeing themselves and others reflected in the world as they research mathematicians and scientists who are LGBTQ, people of color, and/or women.

 We asked CDS families how they practice antiracism in various ways at home and 54 found time to complete a survey and share resources.
 We sincerely appreciate everything our families are doing at home as the faculty and staff continue our antiracist, diversity, equity, and inclusion work at school.
 Some families mentioned how difficult conversations can be, especially with extended family, peers, and even friends.
 To be clear, we’re having tough conversations with faculty, staff, and students as well that are challenging in many ways and at times uncomfortable.
 But we need this kind of real engagement to make real progress.